spring-attic/gs-accessing-data-gemfire/README.md

 In the configuration, you need to add the `@EnableGemfireRepositories` annotation.

-One piece that's missing is a Gemfire cache.
+One piece that's required is a Gemfire cache.
 That is the target place to store all data.
 For that, you have Spring Data Gemfire's convenient `CacheFactoryBean`.

 > **Note:** In this guide, the cache is created locally using built-in components and an evaluation license.
 For a production solution, it's recommended to get the production version where you can create distributed caches and regions that spread across multiple nodes.